 Remove

 Below the buttons, list of groups added for the partner is displayed.
-The list of groups will be fetched from the X_PARTNER_EMAILGROUPS table.
+The list of groups will be fetched from the X_PARTNER_EMAIL_GROUP table.
 Values will be fetched from the table based on the X_PARTNER_ID.

 The table will contain two columns.